schocolate24/telegram_bot/README.md

 -> You'll need your own Telegram Bot Token and chat ID.

-3. Edit the cron job to get it executed initially.
+3. Edit the cron job to execute it initially.

    "crontab -e"